jamestaddadcox/TextMachineNumberOne/README.md

-A short, HTML-based story about memory and loss.
+An HTML-based short story about memory and loss.

 Open "main.html" in browser to start.